Pluralscan/Pluralscan/README.md

-# CleanSecPy
+# Pluralscan

 Perform's code quality and security analysis with many tools.

 ## Abstract

-CleanSecPy is a **POC/POW project** that try to demonstrate how to realize a complexe business oriented software in Python by following **clean architecture practices**.
+Pluralscan is a **POC/POW project** that try to demonstrate how to realize a complexe business oriented software in Python by following **clean architecture practices**.

 The repository is structured into many layers *(Multi Module N-Tier Architecture)* and follow principles inspired from:
 - Clean Architecture